liangzhu17/DeepSort-Tracker/README.md

 Besides, the self designed evaluation method (in the file filter_gt_track_csv.py) can evaluate the tracking accuracy of occluded vehicles.

-At last, the thesis of this project is in the file Forschungsarbeit.pdf.
+For more details please read the thesis of this project in Forschungsarbeit.pdf.

 ## Dependencies

 The code is compatible with Python 2.7 and 3.
 The following dependencies are needed to run the tracker:
 * NumPy
 * sklearn
 * OpenCV
 Additionally, feature generation requires TensorFlow (>= 1.0).

 ## Installation